SahanaDil/SahanaDil/README.md

 - 👋 Hi, I’m @SahanaDil
-- 👀 I’m interested in Machine Learning and Artificial Intelligence , Entreprenuership, Design and Innovation.
+- 👀 I’m interested in STEM,Machine Learning and Artificial Intelligence , Entreprenuership, Design and Innovation.
 - 🌱 I’m currently learning ...DeepLearning,Working with Hugging Face ,OpenAI , Pipeling with AZure and AWS, Tableau
 - 💞️ I’m looking to collaborate on Medical Prognosis on AI, Financial Modeling with ML, AI applications on IOTs.
 - 📫 How to reach me ...itssaha2020@gmail.com